falcosecurity/falco-website/content/en/docs/concepts/event-sources/gvisor/_index.md

 - ../../../event-sources/gvisor/
 ---

+{{% pageinfo color=warning %}}

+The gVisor engine has been deprecated in Falco `0.43.0` and will be removed in a future release.
+Until removal and since Falco `0.43.0`, using it will result in a warning informing the user about the deprecation.
+Users are encouraged to switch to another engine, such as the modern eBPF probe, as the usage will result in an error after the removal.

+{{% /pageinfo %}}

 Falco can work with **[gVisor](https://gvisor.dev/)**.

 gVisor, quoting the [official documentation](https://gvisor.dev/docs), is an application kernel that provides an **additional layer of isolation** between running applications and the host operating system.
 It delivers an additional security boundary for containers by **intercepting and monitoring workload runtime instructions in user space** before they can reach the underlying host.